PyroNicampt/PyroNicampt/README.md

-I try to poke help if I can.
+Hello, I try to poke help if I can.
 I don't know what I'm doing 70% of the time, but I do know:
 1. how to find bugs
 2. how to troubleshoot

+Languages:
+-C#
+-Python
+-Java
+-Lua
+-HTML
+-Javascript

 <!---
 PyroNicampt/PyroNicampt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.